NuSkooler/enigma-bbs/docs/_docs/servers/loginservers/ssh.md

 openssl genrsa -aes128 -out ./config/ssh_private_key.pem 2048
 ```

-Note that you may need `-3des` for every old implementations or SSH clients!
+Note that you may need `-3des` for very old implementations or SSH clients!

 ## Prompt